 It took weeks to review and catalog the free-form answers, but the data was invaluable.
-I discovered there might indeed be enough interest for a course on , but I wasn’t ready to launch even a pilot just yet.
+I discovered there might indeed be enough interest for a course on becoming a recognized expert, but I wasn’t ready to launch even a pilot just yet.
 Instead, I reached out to fifty people who had indicated, per another of Levesque’s suggested questions, that they’d be willing to speak with me further.

 I emailed a request: Would they be willing to look at a one-page description of a course I was thinking of offering and let me know what they thought of it?

 I asked them whether they’d be interested in a course on how to become a recognized expert, what information would be most important to include in a course like that, and what they liked most and least in the course description I’d shared.

 I also asked if they’d be interested in signing up for the course if it cost $500 and why or why not.
 Fifteen people responded, and five said yes.
 As entrepreneur Bryan Harris shared in a podcast interview with Pat Flynn, if you can get 10 percent of your respondents to agree to buy from you, that’s a strong indicator there’s sufficient demand for your product, so I finally felt confident enough to launch my pilot.